Vezdexod/sf_data_science/README.md

-# Data Science progekt by Vezdexod
+# Data Science projects by Vezdexod

 From the [SkillFactory Data Science courses] (https://skillfactory.ru/data-scientist).